hpc-uk/build-instructions/pyenvs/miniconda3/base/build_miniconda3_base_cirrus_py38.md

 ```

 Notice that the python configure command for pycuda has two anomalous settings, the `py36` suffix used for the boost python library name and the `11.0` version tag used in the path to the CUDA stub libraries.
 These are not mistakes merely workarounds required to get pycuda to build.
-These settings do not appear to compromise the PyFR installation (e.g., scaling runs perform as expected).
+These settings do not appear to compromise python code running on the Cirrus compute nodes.

 Install general purpose python packages